stargate/stargate/grpc/README.md

 OR get the specific row using its index and passing it to the `getRows(int index)` method.
 We picked the latter approach in the example above.
 Our retrieval query (`SELECT k, v FROM ks.test"`) stated explicitly which columns should be retrieved.
 Thanks to that, we can safely get the values using their positions via the `getValues()` method.
 The `getString()` and `getInt()` perform deserialization of data.
-The API provides utility methods for deserialization for more types.
+These methods were used because we knew the underlying type of the corresponding columns.
+The API provides utility methods for deserialization for more types as well.
 For the full list of available types, see `Value` section in the [query.proto] file.

 #### Batch Query